-LiveEventParticipantActivity class to build a view for users to participant a live event.
+LiveEventHostActivity class to build a view for users to host a live event.
 A

-LiveEventParticipantActivity instance can be used to display the host’s media stream, and a chat where the host and participants can send messages.
+LiveEventHostActivity instance can be used to display the host’s media stream, multiple options to configure the live event, and a chat where the host and participants can send messages.

-The overlay view component shows the buttons that control live event media.
-You will be able to
+The overlay view component shows the buttons that control live event media. you will be able to perform

-Exit.
-When live event is starts, the middle view of the top section shows the duration of the live event
+Video/Audio control.
+In ready status, you can start the live event once the middle view of the top section is clicked.
+Otherwise, the duration of the live event is shown.

 The live event view component shows a livestreaming that the host is broadcasting at the moment.

-Sendbird Live UIKit for Android provides both activity and fragment to create a live event list screen.
+Sendbird Live UIKit for Android provides both activity and fragment to create a live event host screen.
 You can choose which one to build your app with and you may solely use activity instead of fragment if you wish to.
-You can build a live event list screen through
+You can build a live event host screen through

 LiveUIKitFragmentFactory to create views.